cancerDHC/dashboard/README.md

 Ontology and Terminology Ecosystem | https://github.com/cancerDHC/Terminology/issues
 Tools and Data Quality | https://github.com/cancerDHC/tools/issues

-This visualation tool is based on Frappe Gantt (https://frappe.io/gantt) an open source JS library for creating Gantt charts.

 The dashboard can be viewed at https://cancerdhc.github.io/dashboard

+The backbone of the app is based on a customized version of a Gantt chart visualation tool originally developed by [Frappe Gantt](https://frappe.io/gantt).
+The customized app can be found here: https://github.com/cancerDHC/frappe-gantt-custom-mod